 What will I teach?

-- To be eligible to teach in one of these areas, you will be required to take and pass the test that correlates with your subject area assignment prior to Pre-Service Training in June.
+- To be eligible to teach as an Intern in one of these areas, you will be required to take and pass the test(s) that correlate with your subject area assignment by the start of the 2019-20 school year.

 When is the deadline to apply?

 Applications are reviewed on a rolling basis, so it is best to apply early to increase your chance of admission.
 The final application deadline is February 18th, 2019.
 Please note that all applications must be submitted by 11:59 PM PST on the date of the deadline.
 Additional application cycles will be announced at www.sfusdpathwaytoteaching.org.

 What is the commitment?